- Apr 14, 2017

 Existing Condo Sales and Prices:

-The price of inputs to construction fell by 1.7 percent on a not seasonally adjusted basis over the 12 months ending in February 2016.
+The price of inputs to construction rose by 3.6 percent on a not seasonally adjusted basis over the 12 months ending in February 2017.
 This component of the Producer Price Index is composed of the price of inputs to new construction and the price of maintenance and repairs.
-Over the past year, the price of inputs to new construction eased by 1.6 percent.
-The price of inputs to new non-residential construction fell by 2.4 percent while the price of inputs to new residential construction dropped 1.1 percent.
-Meanwhile, the price of maintenance and repairs construction fell by 2.4 percent over the past year.
-The price of inputs to non-residential maintenance and repairs decreased by 2.7 percent while the price of inputs to residential maintenance and repairs declined by 1.6 percent.
-Twelve-month changes in the prices of individual building materials varied.
-The price of cement rose by 4.2 percent and the price of oriented strand board (OSB) grew by 9.6 percent.
-However the price of softwood plywood declined by 13.7 percent and the price of gypsum fell by 4.9 percent.
+Over the past year, the price of inputs to new construction increased by 3.6 percent.
+The price of inputs to new non-residential construction climbed 3.7 percent while the price of inputs to new residential construction rose by 3.2 percent.

 Michael Neal is a senior economist with the National Association of Home Builders (NAHB).
 In this capacity, he monitors macroeconomic and financial issues that affect the U.S. and local housing markets.
 Prior to joining NAHB, he worked at the Joint Economic Committee of the U.S. Congress, the Federal Reserve, the Congressional Budget Office and Goldman, Sachs & Co.